casper-network/juliet/juliet.md

 # juliet networking protocol

-## TODO

-* Address issue of bloating memory by sending unfinished requests (which are larger than replies, but can only checked when they arrive).
-Maybe we need a per-channel limit as well, similar to how we need one for requests?
-Could be good to just group all limits in one struct.
-* Add formula to estimate memory usage, based on constants, in a security section?
-* Mention that we do not allow interleaving of multiple multi-frame payloads , as a security measure to guard against memory usage.
-* Request, Cancel, Request, Cancel, Request, Cancel, Request, Cancel... attack?
-* Implementation details -- guaranteeing a response for everything, even on connection close.

 ## Abstract

 This document describes the proposed implementation for a backpressuring, multiplexing communication protocol based on a request-response pattern sent over an underlying reliable streaming protocol.
 The protocol itself emphasizes easy verifiability and avoidance of denial-of-service opportunities for both participants by putting the rate of processed requests firmly in the hands of the serving side.